-- 1. Dies before separating from service, he or she is automatically vested in all of the money in the employee's TSP account; or - 2.
-Separates from Federal service, the employee must meet the TSP vesting requirement in order to keep Agency Automatic Contributions and associated earnings. - D. Agency Matching Contributions.
-Employees covered under FERS will receive Agency Matching Contributions on the first 5 percent of pay that the employee contributes each pay period to their TSP account.
-The agency matches the first 3 percent of pay the employee contributes dollar for dollar.
-The agency matches the next 2 percent of pay at 50 cents per dollar.
-The agency does not match the employee contributions above 5 percent.
-Employees covered under CSRS do not receive Agency Matching Contributions. - E. Contribution Allocations.
+10.3.5.
+Contribution Allocations.
 Employees may make a contribution allocation directing how money deposited into the employee's TSP account is to be invested.
 This applies only to future deposits and does not affect funds already in the account (an Interfund Transfer reallocates existing investments).
 The allocation directs the investment of employee contributions, Agency Automatic (1 percent) Contributions, and Agency Matching Contributions.
 The allocation remains in effect until superseded by a subsequent contribution allocation submitted by the employee.
 Allocations must be in 1 percent increments and the sum of the percentages elected must equal 100 percent.
 An employee may change an allocation using the TSP website or using ThriftLine (the automated system or speaking to a TSP Participant Service Representative).
-Employees may allocate investments among any of the following TSP investment funds: - 1.
-Government Securities Investment (G) Fund, - 2.
-Fixed Income Index Investment (F) Fund, - 3.
-Common Stock Index Investment (C) Fund, - 4.
-Small Capitalization Stock Index Investment (S) Fund, - 5.
-International Stock Index Investment (I) Fund, and - 6.
+Employees may allocate investments among any of the following TSP investment funds:

+- 10.3.5.1.
+Government Securities Investment (G) Fund, - 10.3.5.2.
+Fixed Income Index Investment (F) Fund, - 10.3.5.3.
+Common Stock Index Investment (C) Fund, - 10.3.5.4.
+Small Capitalization Stock Index Investment (S) Fund, - 10.3.5.5.
+International Stock Index Investment (I) Fund, and - 10.3.5.6.
 Lifecycle (L) Funds.

-111004.
-TSP Loan Program
+10.4 TSP Loan Program

-A. General.
+- 10.4.1.
+General.
 The TSP Loan Program allows employees to borrow money from their TSP account while actively employed by the Federal government.
 TSP participants must apply for a TSP loan and must meet the eligibility criteria set forth in 5 CFR 1655.2.
 Employees may not have more than two outstanding loans (one general purpose and one residential loan) at any time and must set-up loan payments through payroll deduction.
 Repayment must restore the original loan amount, plus interest.
 Deductions for repayment each pay period is in the amount set out in the Loan Agreement.
-An employee may make additional payments and may pay off the loan early by making payment directly to TSP.

-- B. Types of TSP Loans.
-There are two types of TSP loans authorized under the TSP loan program, the general purpose loan and the residential loan. - 1.
+An employee may make additional payments and may pay off the loan early by making payment directly to TSP. - 10.4.2.
+Types of TSP Loans.
+There are two types of TSP loans authorized under the TSP loan program, the general purpose loan and the residential loan. - 10.4.2.1.
 General Purpose Loans.
 General purpose loans may be used for any purpose.
 Obtaining the loan requires no documentation.
-The repayment term is 1 to 5 years. - 2.
+The repayment term is 1 to 5 years. - 10.4.2.2.
 Residential Loans.
 Residential loans may be used only for the purchase or construction of a primary residence.
 Residential loans require documentation regarding the cost of purchasing or constructing the residence and other documentation as requested by TSP.
 The repayment term is 1 to 15 years.

-C. Borrowing Limits for TSP Loans
+10.4.3.
+Borrowing Limits for TSP Loans

-- 1. Minimum Loan Amount.
-The initial principal amount of any loan cannot be less than \$1,000. - 2.
+- 10.4.3.1.
+Minimum Loan Amount.
+The initial principal amount of any loan cannot be less than \$1,000. - 10.4.3.2.
 Maximum Loan Amount.
-The principal amount of a new loan must be less than or equal to the smallest of the following: - a.
-The employee's own contributions and earnings on those contributions in the employee's TSP account balance, not including any outstanding loan balance; - b.
-Fifty percent of the employee's vested account balance, including outstanding loan balance or \$10,000, whichever is greater, minus any outstanding loan balance; or - c. \$50,000 minus the employee's highest outstanding loan balance, if any, during the last 12 months.
+The principal amount of a new loan must be less than or equal to the smallest of the following: - 10.4.3.2.1.
+The employee's own contributions and earnings on those contributions in the employee's TSP account balance, not including any outstanding loan balance; - 10.4.3.2.2.
+Fifty percent of the employee's vested account balance, including outstanding loan balance or \$10,000, whichever is greater, minus any outstanding loan balance; or - 10.4.3.2.3. \$50,000 minus the employee's highest outstanding loan balance, if any, during the last 12 months.

-111005.
-In-Service Hardship Withdraw
+10.5 In-Service Hardship Withdraw